Get insider access

 We bought and tested the 65-inch Insignia F30 Series.
 It's also available in a 70-inch format, which uses a VA panel and has much better contrast and better black uniformity but a worse viewing angle.

-The unit we bought and tested was manufactured in September 2022.
-You can see the label for it here.
+The unit we bought and tested was manufactured in September 2022, as you can see on the label.

 Compared To Other TVs

-The Insignia F30 Series is a very basic TV with limited picture quality and few extra features.
-It's an okay choice if you're looking for a large TV with good smart features on a budget, but if you're willing to spend a bit more, you can get much better picture quality from TVs like the Hisense U6/U6H or the TCL 4 Series/S455 2022.
+The Insignia F30 Series is a very basic TV with limited picture quality and very few extra features.
+It's an okay choice if you're looking for a large TV on a budget, but if you're willing to spend a bit more, you can get much better picture quality from TVs like the Hisense U6/U6H or the TCL 4 Series/S455 2022.

 See our recommendations for the best smart TVs, the best TVs under $1,500, and the best 4k TVs.